 He uses the term “fundamentalist” broadly to describe people trying to control others based on dogma.
 They can include priests, politicians and ideologues in any field of human activity.
 They’re certain that their way is the one true way.

 He uses the term “artist” broadly, referring to anyone trying to create innovation or improvement including entrepreneurs, writers, dancers, students.
 These people are flexible and pragmatic, experimenting and learning as they go.

-The book reflects a lifetime of wisdom and it’s nuanced and complex…so read it with an open mind…and preferably more than once. 🙂
+The book reflects a lifetime of wisdom…so read it with an open mind…and preferably more than once. 🙂

 Merry Christmas and Happy New Year!